-Ten minutes before the end of class, have the students go and retrieve their plastic bag.
+Have the students go and retrieve their plastic bag.
 Look at the plant bags together.

-Have them analyze the phenomenon and interpret what they observe.
+Ask them to analyze the phenomenon and interpret what they observe.
 They should also know how many leaves were in the bag and have an estimate of how many leaves are on the tree.